 3. Any damage in the property which you might later be held responsible for?

 Learn from our mistakes!
 As it turns out, you have to inspect absolutely everything before you move in, because if you report it later, you might be held responsible for it.
 Even for the most ridiculous stuff.
 So what happened?
-Shortly after we moved in, we’ve faced some issues with water pressure – we knew that the water tank on the roof of our villa was at fault.
-As it turned out, not only was the sensor inside was broken, the tank was also missing a cover.
+Shortly after we moved into our new house, we had faced some issues with water pressure – we knew that the water tank on the roof of our villa was at fault.
+As it turned out, not only was the sensor inside broken, the tank was also missing a cover.
 Guess who had to pay for both?
-The landlord said that we should have gone on the roof and reported the missing tank cover before we moved in… 😉
+The landlord said that we should have gone up to the roof and reported the missing tank cover before we moved in… 😉

 4. What about the neighbors?

 When you come to visit a property, have a look at the neighboring units, for any signs of potential future disturbances.
 Are they excessively loud?
 Is there a bad smell coming from a next-door apartment (laugh all you want, this is real!)?
 What is their background?
 I’m not against anyone, the reason I would check would be to know whether their mindset is similar to mine so I could hope to make new friends.
 Also, would my kids have any peers to play with?